Chapter 5

 Evaluative research is a research method used to evaluate a product or concept and collect data to help improve your solution.
 It offers many benefits, including identifying whether a product works as intended and uncovering areas for improvement.

 Also known as evaluation research or program evaluation, this kind of research is typically introduced in the early phases of the design process to test existing or new solutions.
 It continues to be employed in an iterative way until the product becomes ‘final’.
-“With evaluation research, we’re making sure the value is there so that effort and resources aren’t wasted,” explains Nannearl LeKesia Brown, Product Researcher at Figma.
+“With evaluation research, we’re making sure the value is there so that effort and resources aren’t wasted,” explains Nannearl LeKesia Brown, UX Researcher at Figma..

 “Even before you have your own mockups, you can start by testing competitors or similar products,” says Mithila.
 “There’s a lot we can learn from what is and isn't working about other products in the market.”